risk-first/website/menagerie/Process-Risk.md

 ## Process Risks

 **Process Risk**, then, is a type of [Dependency Risk](Dependency-Risk), where you are relying on a process.
-In a way, it's no different from any other kind of [Dependency Risk].
-But [Process Risk]() manifests itself in fairly predictable ways:
+In a way, it's no different from any other kind of [Dependency Risk](Dependency-Risk).
+But [Process Risk](Process-Risk) manifests itself in fairly predictable ways:

  - [Reliability Risk](Dependency-Risk): If _people_ are part of the process, there's the chance that they forget to follow the process itself, and miss steps or forget your request completely.
 The reliability is related to the amount of [Complexity Risk]() the process is absorbing.
  - [Visibility Risk]: Usually, processes (like other dependencies) trade [Complexity Risk]() for visibility:  it's often not possible to see how far along a process is to completion.
 Sometimes, you can do this to an extent.
 For example, when I send a package for delivery, I can see roughly how far it's got on the tracking website.
 But, this is still less-than-complete information, and is a representation of reality.